mariadb-corporation/mariadb-connector-j/CONTRIBUTING.md

 These are the set of tools which are required in order to complete any build.
 Follow the links to download and install them on your own before continuing.

+* At least one GPG Key see https://help.github.com/en/articles/generating-a-new-gpg-key
 * [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) ( with [JCE policies](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) if using TLS/SSL)
 * IDE (eclipse / netbean / intelliJ) with maven and GIT plugins